 The Commercial Vehicle Operator’s Registration Abstract, or CVOR abstract, is a document for commercial drivers.
 It contains general information about the driver’s history, including their licence status, its issue and expiry date, due date for medical, active Highway Traffic Act and Criminal Code of Canada convictions, suspensions and reinstatements over the past three years, conviction dates, offence date, demerit points, and description(s) of violations.
 These abstracts are for commercial auto insurance purposes.
 All carriers must have a valid CVOR certificate in each truck or commercial vehicle they operate.
 This includes tow trucks and buses.

-Do insurance companies check my driving history before renewal?
+Do you know if insurance companies check my driving history before renewal?

 It depends on the insurer.
-Many will check your driving record at car insurance renewal time to ensure there are no new tickets or accidents.
-Though, they can check it any time they choose.
+Many will check your driving record at car insurance renewal time to ensure there are no new tickets or accidents, but they can also check it at any time they choose.

 How far back do insurance companies go to check your driving records?